MoebiusSolutions/auth-demo/README.md

 auth-demo-0.3 (IN-PROGRESS)

+* Upgraded Artifactory from `7.49.6` to `7.104.15`
+    * Added `artifactory-postgres` container, as Artifactory now requires an external database
+    * Added `artifactory-init` container to configured the Artifactory's connection to the database
 * Narrowed docker network range to `/24` (from `/16`).
   This corrects the suggestion in `.env.template` that the first three octets are independent across networks.